diegopereiraeng/kubernetes-snapshot-extension/README.md

     # Name of the application.
 It can be an existing application or a new application.
     # All collected metrics will be associated with it
     # The extension will first look for **APPLICATION_NAME** environmental variable.
-    # If the application name is configured for the machine agent, it must match this value
+    # The application name in the machine agent configuration must match this value
     appName: "Cluster-01"

     # Name of the tier where metrics will be stored.
 The tier will be associated
     # with the application configured earlier
-    # The value must be set to **ClusterAgent**
+    # The extension will first look for **TIER_NAME** environmental variable.
+    # The tier name in the machine agent configuration must match this value.
     appTierName: "ClusterAgent"

     # Events API Key obtained from AppDynamics --> Analytics --> Configuration API Keys --> Add